-At more than 200,00 new cases per year, celiac disease is a common disease that is often left untreated.
-It causes an allergic reaction to gluten and other grains with similar proteins.
-However, its symptoms are easily mistaken for other issues, and it can develop later in life.
+Celiac disease is a common chronic illness that is often left untreated.
+Even though at least 3 million people are living with celiac disease, roughly 97% of them are undiagnosed.
+Its symptoms are easily mistaken for other issues, and it can develop later in life.

 What is celiac disease?